mediamonks/sassify-loader/README.md

 npm i -S sassify-loader
 ```

 ## Basic Usage

-This loader **must** be used before applying another loader that parses SCSS.
+Sassify-loader **must** be used before applying another loader that parses SCSS.
-This loader will inline the converted SCSS at the point of the import.
+Sassify-loader will inline the converted SCSS at the point of `@import`.

 ### Config (recommended)
+To compile scss use the [sass-loader](https://github.com/webpack-contrib/sass-loader) after sassify-loader.

 **webpack.config.js**
 ```js